-All modern home AC equipment use R410a, also referred to as Puron.
+All modern home AC equipment in Concord uses R410a, also referred to as Puron.
 But this refrigerant will consequently be discontinued.
 This is because of a sustained attention on restricting chemicals known to have an effect on the environment.

 To learn the “why” that causes AC regulation, it helps to put it into perspective.
 Two-thirds of the 128.5 million homes in the United States have air conditioning, according to the U.S. Department of Energy.